open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/distro.md

 any other code is executed.

-In order to automatically export data from OpenTelemetry to the OpenTelemetry collector, installing the package will setup all the required entry points.
+In order to automatically export data from OpenTelemetry to the OpenTelemetry collector, installing the package will set up all the required entry points.

 ```console
 $ pip install opentelemetry-distro[otlp] opentelemetry-instrumentation